New business models will halt the band-aid approach to legacy systems as banks look to new architecture that is digital to the core.

 In March 2019, the Hong Kong Monetary Authority announced that banking licenses had been granted to no less than three digital banks in the territory.
 These entities are expected to go live later this year.1

 Numerous traditional banks, as noted, have invested heavily in updating their legacy technology in order to remain competitive.
-These investments include upgrading credit systems in order to approve loans more swiftly, making systems compatible with API and Open Banking regimes, or finding ways to integrate more robust data analytics.
+These investments include upgrading credit systems in order to approve loans more swiftly, making systems compatible with application programming interfaces (APIs) and open banking regimes, or finding ways to integrate more robust data analytics.
 While good, these incremental changes are unlikely to give traditional institutions the competitive edge they need to stave off new competitors.

 Purchasing an existing digital bank gives the incumbent the flexibility to change or retain the purchased brand name.
 They can also either migrate existing customers over or grow the offering's existing customer base organically and through cross promotion.
 Banks that elect to migrate customers, however, run the risk of incurring significant expenses as a result of a need to write off aging legacy systems more quickly than they might have otherwise.